The Mawazo PhD Scholars Programme

 - The programme is open to women of any nationality who are pursuing PhD study in Kenya.

 - Applicants should be based in Nairobi, or willing to travel to Nairobi several times per month for trainings and events.

-- Applicants must be conducting research in any discipline related to clean energy.
+- Applicants must be conducting research in any discipline related to energy or climate change.

 The Mawazo PhD Scholars programme is a non-residential fellowship which will last for one year.
 It has four main components: